syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 {% highlight ASP.NET CORE %}
 //DocIO supports Table of contents in WPF, Windows Forms platforms alone

+//Starting with v17.3.0.x, Syncfusion provides support to .NET Core 3.0.
+At present, to achieve this in ASP.NET Core platform, we suggest to upgrade your ASP.NET Core application to .NET Core 3.0 or above versions

+//You can use the WPF or Windows Forms platform NuGet packages for .NET Core 3.0 or above versions targeting applications and use the same "C# tab" code examples for it

 {% endhighlight %}

 {% highlight XAMARIN %}